redox-os/book/src/ci.md

 redoxer pkg openssl3 zlib
 ```

 It will download and extract the compiled library to `target/$TARGET/sysroot` or configured from `REDOXER_SYSROOT`.
-After it does, all subsequent redoxer call will automatically linked to them via RUSTFLAGS, LDFLAGS, etc.
+After it does, all subsequent redoxer calls will automatically be linked to them via RUSTFLAGS, LDFLAGS, etc.

-To verify how build works, run `redoxer env` and examine how environment variables is produced.
+To verify how build works, run `redoxer env` and examine how environment variables are produced.
 You can also debug it with interactive bash using `redoxer env bash`:

 ```sh
 [user@local ~]$ docker run -ti --rm docker.io/redoxos/redoxer redoxer env bash